Believe it or not, there is a rule for the order of adjectives in front of a noun.

 Adjectives of material explain the material used to make something (plastic, metal).

-Exercise: His three friendly, small, heavy, round, happy, old, gray-and-white speckled farm-raised flesh-and-bone puppies met us at the gate.
+Exercise: His three friendly, small, heavy, round, happy, young, brown-and-white speckled farm-raised flesh-and-bone puppies met us at the gate.

 (Using more than one word as a single adjective normally requires hyphenation of the words.)